 The Nonprofit Unicorn’s Mantra

 “I am a nonprofit unicorn.
 I try each day to make the world better.
 I am good at some stuff, and I suck at some stuff, and that’s OK.
 There’s way more crap than I can possibly do on any given day.
 On some days I am more productive than on other days, and that’s OK.
 I know sometimes there are things that I certainly could have done better.
 I know that I can’t make everyone happy or spend as much time as I could on everyone.
 I know there’s a bunch of crap I don’t know.
 Sometimes I make mistakes, and that’s OK.
 I will try my best to learn and to improve, but I’ll also give myself a break.
-I will be as thoughtful and understanding with myself as I am with my clients and with my coworkers.
+I will be as thoughtful and understanding with myself as I am with my coworkers and community members.
 I am an awesome and sexy nonprofit unicorn.”

 Make Mondays suck a little less.
 Get a notice each Monday morning when a new post arrives.
 Subscribe to NWB by scrolling to the top right of this page and enter in your email address.